 The TandemPlus program matches native speakers of two different languages, students of each other's language who learn from each other and help one another to learn.
+Alternatively, participants can opt into a Peer-to-Peer option in their profiles.
+In Peer-to-Peer, participants are paired with someone who is learning the same language for one-on-one language practice sessions (i.e., study buddies).
 Typically, the partners meet for about two hours every week.
 Priority is given to language students currently enrolled in a class at the University of Minnesota, but registration is open to all.

 Are you trying to register for a TandemPlus Face-to-Face exchange?